 Want to learn more about what makes millennials tick?
 Check out our webinar, co-hosted by TriNet.

-Tech markets are thriving all over the country, everywhere from Silicon Valley to lesser known havens like Charlotte, NC, and Madison, WI.
+Tech markets are thriving all over the country, everywhere from Silicon Valley to lesser known havens like Charlotte, NC, Houston, TX, and Madison, WI.
 Millennials are the driving force behind much of this growth, and their preferences in both the workplace and the communities they live in is shaping commercial real estate nationwide.

 Understanding this force begins with examining how millennials are impacting tech-talent, and it ends with a glimpse of how millennial preferences will play a heavy hand in shaping the future of real estate.

 While some people fear Silicon Valley and the tech boom are slowing down, CBRE’s 2016 Scoring Tech Talent report reveals tech jobs have grown by over 27% in the US over the last five years.
 When looking at the largest markets, the San Francisco Bay Area enjoyed the highest growth at 61.5% and Baltimore was only a fraction behind.
 But the underdogs grew even faster—among the top small tech markets, Charlotte, NC, saw job explosion at over 74% while Nashville came in second place with just less than 68%.

 This growth is huge, but not surprising—technology is truly the lifeblood of business and the backbone of commerce.
 The internet provides the space for companies to compete, meet their consumers and provide services, and while tech workers account for only 3.5% of the US workforce, the sector has grown by more than three times the national average.
 That growth has not been even across age groups—a huge part of it is coming from millennials.

 Tech markets impact commercial real estate more than most